mskf3000/Tutorials-and-Cheat-Sheets/GeoIP.md

     sudo rm /usr/local/share/GeoIP/GeoIPCountryCSV.zip

+Adjust the permissions of all of the GeoIP databases to be `root`:

+    sudo chown root:root /usr/local/share/GeoIP/*

-Check to see if the GeoIP databases are set in Mac OS X:
+Check to see if the GeoIP databases are set:

     ls -la /usr/local/share/GeoIP/